ronmamo/reflections/README.md

     .as(Method.class);
 ```

-Query function can be composed, for example getting annotations of methods of type:
+Query functions can be composed, for example getting annotations of methods of type:
 ```java
 QueryFunction<Store, Class<? extends Annotation>> queryAnnotations =
   Annotations.of(Methods.of(C4.class))
     .map(Annotation::annotationType);
 ```

-More advanced queries in [ReflectionUtilsQueryTest](https://github.com/ronmamo/reflections/tree/master/src/test/java/org/reflections/ReflectionUtilsQueryTest.java).
+See more examples in [ReflectionUtilsQueryTest](https://github.com/ronmamo/reflections/tree/master/src/test/java/org/reflections/ReflectionUtilsQueryTest.java).

 For example, getting merged annotations of controllers endpoint methods:

 ```java